-The Human Resource Risk Management Director has overall responsibility for the following:
+The Human Resource Director has overall responsibility for the following:

-- Administration of this policy, as well as ensuring appropriate training and communication. - The investigation of reports of discriminatory harassment and for making an evaluation of the results of that investigation. - In conjunction with the appropriate department director assumes responsibility for making a determination based on the evaluation of the investigation results as to whether a violation of this policy has occurred and, if so, the appropriate corrective action to be taken.
+- Administration of this policy, as well as ensuring appropriate training and communication. - The investigation of reports of discrimination, harassment, retaliation, and for making an evaluation of the results of that investigation.